 #rememberwaverly #humphreyscountystrong

-To donate or volunteer click here; for revised map of ride click here; for media advisory and resources click here; to plan a visit to Humphreys County click here
+To donate or volunteer click here; for revised map of ride click here; to plan a visit to Humphreys County click here.

 (Note from Kerry: I posted this on 10/12/21 and am re-posting.
 It's the story behind riding 100 miles for Waverly and Humphreys County flood victims last year.
 I'm riding 100 miles again on Saturday, the two-year anniversary of the flood).